AriYoung00/nvim-lua/README.md

 ### Langage Server Installation

-To install support for LSP-based suggestions for your language of choice, find it in the list present [at this link](https://github.com/neoclide/coc.nvim/wiki/Language-servers) and follow the directions there.
-Usually, this just involves running a `:CocInstall` command -- e.g., to install support for `rust-analyzer`, you would run `:CocInstall coc-rust-analyzer`.
+To install the language server for any given language as you're editing, run `:LspInstall`.

 ### Updates